Waterline Square

-Waterline Square is a 5 acre, $2.3 billion luxury condominium and rental development located near the Hudson River on the Upper West Side of New York City.
-The complex will include three residential towers with 1,132 units and 3 acre of park, along with 100000 sqft of amenity space.
+Waterline Square is a 5 acre, $2.3 billion luxury condominium and rental development near the Hudson River on the Upper West Side of Manhattan in New York City.
+The complex includes three residential towers with 1,132 units and 3 acre of park, along with 100000 sqft of amenity space.
 The residences range in size from one to five bedrooms.

-The project, which features designs by Rafael Viñoly, Kohn Pedersen Fox, and Richard Meier, is scheduled to be completed in 2019.
+The project, which was designed by Rafael Viñoly, Kohn Pedersen Fox, and Richard Meier, was completed in 2020.

 History

 Riverside Center

 The site was originally part of the Riverside South development and would be the last phase, known as Riverside Center.
 Extell Development Company originally planned to build 2,500 residential and condo units, 140,000 sqft of retail and a cinema, a K-5 school for 750 students, a 250-room hotel, 3.2 acres of publicly accessible open space, and 1,500 parking spaces.
 Despite public opposition, the plan was unanimously approved by the New York City Council in December 2010.

 The plan, which involved design by Christian de Portzamparc, were never realized and the company sold the land to GID for $676 million in 2015.